Skip to main content

 3. In the left panel, select the virtual machine to turn on.

-4. Click the Start VM button.
+4. Click the Start VM button in the top right.

-Connect to a Virtual Machine Configuration
+Connect to a Virtual Machine

 1. Go to the Virtual Machines icon in the top left taskbar.